canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q4/QuestionText.md

 - Methods:
     - A `toString` method that prints the object information in the format `My blood type is x and I have yL of blood left` where x is the **bloodType** value and y is the **volume** value.
-    - A `transfusionFrom` method that take another **Snail** object to do a blood tansfer.
-    - It should check if the blood types are a match and if not print `Blood type incompatible`.
+    - A `transfusionFrom` method that takes another **Snail** object to do a blood transfer.
+It should check if the blood types are a match and if not print `Blood type incompatible`.
 Note that in this scenario **Snail** blood types are not like humans, so you should check that the type match exactly.
-    - If the types are compatible it should print `Checking if donor has enough blood for a transfusion...`
-    - Then it should make sure that the donor has more than 5 unit of blood if not it should print `Donor does not have enough blood for a transfusion`.
-    - If the donor has enough take 1 unit of blood from the donor and give it to the snail, and then print `Blood transfusion completed`.
+If the types are compatible it should print `Checking if donor has enough blood for a transfusion...` Then it should make sure that the donor has more than 5 unit of blood, if not it should print `Donor does not have enough blood for a transfusion`.
+If the donor has enough take 1 unit of blood from the donor and give it to the snail, and then print `Blood transfusion completed`.

 ## TestTransfusion Class